Russell Wilson: 2019

 On April 16, 2019, Wilson signed a four-year, $140 million contract extension to remain with the Seahawks through the 2023 season, making him the highest paid player in the NFL.
 In Week 2 against the Pittsburgh Steelers, Wilson threw for 300 yards and three touchdowns as the Seahawks won 28–26, earning him NFC Offensive Player of the Week.
-In Week 3 against the New Orleans Saints, Wilson completed 32 passes for 406 yards and two passing touchdowns.
+In Week 3 against the Saints, Wilson completed 32 passes for 406 yards and two passing touchdowns.
 In addition, he rushed seven times for 51 yards and two rushing touchdowns in the 33–27 loss.
-In Week 5 against the Los Angeles Rams, Wilson threw for 268 yards and four touchdowns in the 30–29 win on Thursday Night Football.
-The next week, in a 32–28 victory over the Cleveland Browns, he had 295 passing yards and two passing touchdowns.
+In Week 5 against the Rams, Wilson threw for 268 yards and four touchdowns in the 30–29 win.
+The next week, in a 32–28 victory over the Browns, he had 295 passing yards and two passing touchdowns.
 In Week 9 against the Tampa Bay Buccaneers, Wilson threw for 378 yards and five touchdowns in the 40–34 overtime win, taking over the league lead in touchdowns and quarterback rating.
 He was named NFC Offensive Player of the Week for his performance.
-In Week 10 against the then-undefeated San Francisco 49ers on Monday Night Football, Wilson threw for 232 yards, one touchdown, one interception and led the Seahawks to a 27–24 overtime win.
+In Week 10 against the then-undefeated 49ers, Wilson threw for 232 yards, one touchdown, and one interception, and led the Seahawks to a 27–24 overtime win.

 Wilson finished the 2019 season with 4,110 passing yards, 31 passing touchdowns, and five interceptions to go along with 75 carries for 342 rushing yards and three rushing touchdowns as the Seahawks finished with an 11–5 record and made the playoffs as the NFC's #5 seed.
 He was once again named to the Pro Bowl, but also made his first appearance on the AP All-Pro team, being named second-team quarterback after Lamar Jackson.

 In the Wild Card Round against the Philadelphia Eagles, Wilson completed 18 of 30 passes for 325 yards and a touchdown.
 In addition, he rushed nine times for 45 yards.
 He accounted for 95 percent of the Seahawks total offense and led them to a 17–9 victory over the Eagles.
 In the Divisional Round against the Green Bay Packers, Wilson threw for 277 yards and a touchdown and rushed for 64 yards during the 28–23 loss.

-Wilson was ranked 2nd on the NFL Top 100 Players of 2020, the highest of his career, and beat out the likes of renowned quarterbacks like Patrick Mahomes, Aaron Rodgers, and Tom Brady.
+Wilson was ranked 2nd on the NFL Top 100 Players of 2020, the highest of his career.